mjpernot/rmq-metadata/README.md

       -> Directory for temporary processing of messages.
     - lang_module = "DIRECTORY_PATH/classifiers/english.all.3class.distsim.crf.ser.gz"
       -> Path and file name to the Stanford NLP language module.
-      -> By default the lang_module will point to the English language module.
+      -> This entry is pointing to the English language module.
+      -> Path is available once the nltk module is installed via pip.
     - stanford_jar = "DIRECTORY_PATH/stanford-ner.jar"
       -> Path and file name to the Stanford NLP jar file.
+      -> Path is available once the nltk module is installed via pip.
     - encoding = "utf-8"
       -> Encoding set used in the Stanford NLP processing.
       -> Default setting is the utf-8 encoding code.